Stu Mackenzie

 Stuart Douglas Mackenzie (born 26 October 1990) is an Australian musician best known as the frontman of rock band King Gizzard & the Lizard Wizard.
 He serves as singer, guitarist and multi-instrumentalist for the band and is recognized as its leader, a role he has filled since its formation in 2010.

 Mackenzie formed King Gizzard & the Lizard Wizard as a casual band for his friends in the Melbourne music scene to play together in without needing to rehearse or practice.
-They have since recorded 27 studio albums.
+They have since recorded 28 studio albums.

-Under his leadership, they have come to be considered an important band of their generation, largely thanks to their cultivation of a devoted following through consistent touring and releases.
+Under his leadership, they have come to become considered an important band of their generation, thanks to their cultivation of a devoted following through consistent touring and releases.

 Early life

 Stuart Douglas Mackenzie, was born on 26 October 1990, in Victoria.
 His mother is a nurse, and his father had worked in environmental policy and local government.
 The family moved frequently during his childhood, and he spent portions of his childhood in Anglesea and Wangaratta.
 He was an aspiring Australian rules footballer as a child, and captained a juniors side in Anglesea that included future professional player Patrick Dangerfield.
 An ACL injury curtailed Mackenzie's playing career.

 Mackenzie's first exposures to music came early in life, as his father played songs by Neil Young and Paul Simon on guitar and sang him and his younger brother to sleep.
 Although that had influence on him, Mackenzie was a "hyperactive, ratty kid" who was more interested in heavy metal.
 As such, through its association to his father, he found guitar "uncool".
 It wasn't until seeing videos of AC/DC playing live that he took interest in the instrument, and began playing at the age of 15.
 A lot of Mackenzie's friends already played instruments, and he felt a drive to "catch up" to his peers so he could join in on their jam sessions.

 Around that time, his family moved to Geelong.
 In his high school years there, Mackenzie joined and formed several bands in the Melbourne music scene, some of which included future King Gizzard members Michael Cavanagh, Lucas Harwood and Cook Craig.